How to transfer car ownership

 How to transfer the ownership of a car to a dealer or scrap yard

-On the V5C you’ll see how many owners a vehicle has had since new, and each time it is transferred to a new owner, that number will increase by one – except when sold to a dealer or trader.
+On the V5C you’ll see how many owners a vehicle has had.
+Each time it is transferred to a new owner, that number will increase — except when sold to a dealer or trader.